ngsutils/ngsutils.github.com/modules/bamutils/count/index.md

     Other options:
         -nostrand          ignore strand in counting reads
-        -coverage          calculate average coverage for genes/regions
+        -rev_read2              for paired-end reads, reverse the strand of the second fragment -coverage          calculate average coverage for genes/regions
         -uniq              only count unique starting positions
                            (avoids possible PCR artifacts, not recommended)
-        -rpkm              calculate RPKM values based on millions of mapped reads and the length of the region in kb (number of mapped reads determined by -norm value)
+        -startonly         Only take into account the start pos of the read to assign counts -rpkm              calculate RPKM values based on millions of mapped reads and the length of the region in kb (number of mapped reads determined by -norm value)